 However…

-The best thing about YouTube SEO is that it also gives you the opportunity to rank in Google’s result pages for your target keywords.
+The best thing about YouTube SEO is that it also allows you to rank in Google’s result pages for your target keywords.

 You can learn more about YouTube SEO in our post here: